bitnose/learning-blog/content/posts/homework-4.md

 ### **I2P**
 Some other anonymous networks are [I2P](https://geti2p.net/en/), The Invisible Internet Project.
 It's an encrypted private network layer.
 It is a peer-to-peer network, it relies on peers to route traffic.
 All the traffic in the network is internal and I2P does not interact with the Internet direclty.
 You can think it as a layer on top of the Internet.
 Connections are encrypted from route to route and end-to-end.

-The main differences between Tor and I2P are (https://geti2p.net/en/comparison/tor):
+The main differences between Tor and I2P are

-- Differences in the threat model:
+- Differences in the threat model
 - The out-proxy design: I2P are optimized for **hidden services** and it's **end-to-end encrypted** unlike TOR where the last hop's data is plaintext

+###### Source: 12P.
+I2P Compared to Tor. https://geti2p.net/en/comparison/tor.

 #### **e)** In your own words, **how does anonymity work in TOR?** (e.g. how does it use: public keys, encryption, what algorithms?)

 Anonymity works in TOR by using several layers of encryption between each hop.
 The data is encrypted except on the exit hop.
 Entry node knows the IP address of middle node but don't know the IP'address of the exit node or the content of the message.
 The middle node knows the IP address of the previous node and exit node but doesn't know the encrypted content.
 The exit node knows the IP'address of the middle node but not the entry node.
 The message is plaintext.
+All so, it blocks the fingerprinting and tracking.

  Tor makes an use of Elliptic curve cryptography to encrypt the connection.
 Elliptic curve cryptograhy leverages public-key encryption and it's a one-way-function which means the private key cannot be calculated from the public key.
-All so, it blocks the fingerprinting and tracking.

 #### **f)** What kind of the **treath models could TOR fit**?